The scheme can invest in a wide range of assets, subject to the approval of the Retirement Scheme Trustee - MC Trustees (Malta) Limited.

 The Scheme Bankers are Lombard Bank Malta PLC.

-You can chose your own investment manager or adviser who must be regulated to an equivalent standard as in Malta.
+You can choose your own investment manager or adviser who must be regulated to an equivalent standard as in Malta.

 Please note that the Trustee does not accept responsibility for the performance of any investment or liabilities associated with any investment.